Civil Rights/General Public Interest Law Projects

 Through two extensive memoranda, IPR advised class counsel on the applicable legal principles and possible appropriate charitable recipients in the event a pro rata redistribution of remaining funds is not feasible after an extensive search for all class members.
 In the memo concerning potential charitable recipients, IPR’s research focused on locating reputable organizations that provide financial or debt relief assistance to veterans and their families.

 The federal Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from engaging in various forms of deceptive and unfair debt collection practices (such as posing as people other than debt collectors and harassing debtors with midnight phone calls).
 In 2010, the federal district court in New York approved a nationwide FDCPA class action settlement against a debt collector that systematically phoned alleged debtors without providing various disclosures required by the FDCPA.
-The settlement provided no monetary relief to the class members, small charitable contributions to charities having nothing to do with the substance of the lawsuit, and a sizeable attorney’s fees for the plaintiffs’ lawyers.
+The settlement provided no monetary relief to the class members, small charitable contributions to charities having nothing to do with the substance of the lawsuit, and a sizeable attorney’s fee for the plaintiffs’ lawyers.
 In the meantime, Chana Hecht brought a suit regarding the same conduct in a federal district court in Connecticut.
 That court threw out the suit on the ground that Ms. Hecht was a member of the class that had settled in New York and that her suit was precluded by the judgment approving the earlier nationwide settlement.
 IPR took on the briefing and argument of the case in the Second Circuit.
 IPR argued that giving the New York settlement preclusive effect would violate Ms. Hecht’s due process rights because she never was given notice and an opportunity to be heard in the New York case and because the plaintiffs in the New York case did not provide Ms. Hecht constitutionally adequate representation (as evidenced by the no-value settlement in the New York case).
+The Second Circuit agreed, ruling in August 2012 that the notice provided did not satisfy Due Process requirements, vacating the dismissal of Ms. Hecht’s claim, and remanding the case to the district court.

-In this case, opponents of a consumer class action settlement have appealed to the Eleventh Circuit.
-IPR filed an amicus brief in support of those opponents on behalf of the National Association of Consumer Advocates making several arguments, the most prominent of which is that the settlement’s approval below was unconstitutional because it was entered by a magistrate judge, not an Article III district judge.
+IPR filed an amicus brief in the Eleventh Circuit on behalf of the National Association of Consumer Advocates in support of absent class members who objected to a magistrate judge’s approval of a no-value consumer class action settlement.
+We argued that the settlement’s approval below was unconstitutional because it was entered by a magistrate judge, not an Article III district judge.
 Magistrate judges may, under 28 U.S.C. § 636(c), enter final appealable judgments with the consent of the parties.
-We maintain that the use of the magistrate judge here was impermissible because the absent class members could not, and did not, consent.
+We argued that the use of the magistrate judge here was impermissible because the absent class members could not, and did not, consent.

 Michael Elgin, Aaron Lawson, Henry Tucker, and Christon Colby are all former valued employees of the federal government.
 Each was terminated solely because the Selective Service has no record that they registered.
 Each then sought a determination from the Office of Personnel Management (OPM) that his failure to register was not knowing and willful, a determination that would permit him to work for the federal government, but OPM denied each of their requests and their and their employers’ administrative appeals.